Housing association: Funding and regulation

 Subsidies for new homes (often termed 'social housing grant') amount to sizeable public investments.
 In its 2008–11 prospectus, the Housing Corporation stated that in the three-year period to 2011 investment would be "at least £8 billion".
 The majority of this would go to housing associations for use in development projects.
 Since 2003, in an effort to seek greater value for money, much of the funding by the Housing Corporation for new house building has been channelled to fewer than 80 "developing housing associations" that have achieved "partner status" through partner programme agreements.
 Long-term lender option borrower option loans (LOBOs) have been taken out in the past by housing associations.

 Housing associations borrow money to pay for new homes and improvements.
 After the Housing Act 1988, the proportion of the cost of new homes met by capital grants was scaled back by the government, so borrowing became the primary source of funding for investment.
-Much of this was simply borrowed from banks and building societies, but after the late-2000s financial crisis these institutions ceased to offer long-term loans, so developing associations are increasingly turning to corporate bonds to raise funds for expansion.
+Much of this was simply borrowed from banks and building societies, but after the 2008 financial crisis, these institutions ceased to offer long-term loans, so developing associations are increasingly turning to corporate bonds to raise funds for expansion.

 The HCA implemented a new government policy of "affordable rents" for its 2011–15 funding round, requiring associations to set rents at up to 80% of market rents so that less up-front capital subsidy would be required.
 In September 2013, a group of London boroughs initiated a judicial review to challenge this policy.